NormandErwan/ArucoUnity/README.md

 1. Retrieve the ArucoUnity package on the Unity Asset Store (available soon).
 Or you can build the library source code (see the Build section), then copy `<aruco_unity_source_directory>/src/aruco_unity_package/Assets` folder into your Unity project.
 2. Use the prefabs or the examples scenes of the ArucoUnity package.
+    - The `Assets/ArucoUnity/Scenes/Creation` scene demonstrates the creation of two different markers, one grid board, one ChArUco board and one diamond marker.
+Simply run the scene.
+    - The `Assets/ArucoUnity/Scenes/Calibration` scene demonstrates the calibration of a camera.
+To use:
+        - Configure the `Undistortion Type` and the `Camera Id` properties of the `ArucoCameraWebcam` in the scene.
+        - Activate the `ArucoCalibrator` corresponding to the selected `Undistortion Type`.
+        - Configure the `Calibration Board` used by the prefab according to the board you're going to use to calibrate your camera.
+Create a board with the Creation scene if you don't have any and print the generated image.
+        - Run the scene and interact with the UI to calibrate your camera.
+The calibration file will be automatically created and saved when the 'Calibrate' button is triggered.
+    - The `Assets/ArucoUnity/Scenes/Tracking` scene demonstrates the tracking of a marker.
+To use:
+        - Configure the `Undistortion Type`, the `Camera Id` properties of the `ArucoCameraWebcam` in the scene.
+If you have calibrated your camera, indicate the calibration file path (e.g. `Assets/ArucoUnity/Calibrations/<calibration_file>.xml`).
+        - Create an empty object and add it an `ArucoMarker` script and configure it according to the printed marker you want to track.
+Add 3D content as a child of this object.
+        - Add this object to the `Aruco Objects` list property of the `ArucoTracker` object.
+Make sure the `ArucoCamera` property of the  `ArucoTracker` object is linked to the`ArucoCameraWebcam` object configured earlier.
+        - Run the scene.
+The `ArucoTracker` will place any detected marker in the `Aruco Objects` list relative to the camera of the `ArucoCamera` property.

 ## Build